Levridge-Tory/LevridgeIntegrationDocs/docs/TMS.md

     2. Ship and receive > Confirm > Outbound shipment
     3. If done correctly, a blue bar stating, “The shipment for the load has been confirmed” will populate on the load screen.
     4. Ship and receive > Generate > Post ship transfer
-*Note:* The only time you are going to see there are some parameters that need to be enabled to be able to post ship transfer.
+        - The only time you are going to see there are some parameters that need to be enabled to be able to post ship transfer.
 There is a transportation parameter that allows you to unconfirm the outbound shipment and when that flag is set to “yes” you will have the post ship transfer button available.
 If that flag is set to “no” and you do not allow someone to unconfirm that outbound shipment, the Confirm outbound shipment would be the only step required and it would automatically ship.
     5. The post ship transfer button ships the product
 27. Navigate back to the transfer order
 28. Refresh the screen
 29. Status of transfer order will be updated to Shipped
 30. Check to ensure freight bill was created
     1. Ship > View > Load details
     2. Transportation tab > Related information > Freight bill details
     3. If done correctly, a freight bill will populate
 31. Navigate back to transfer order
     1. Receive tab
     2. Transfer order lines
     3. Charges
     4. There should be a charge on the transfer order line – this is based on a charge code that is setup in the configuration steps.
     5. Click OK
 32. Click Receive
     1. Input Shipment voucher
     2. Click OK
-*Note:* The receiving process is where the voucher transaction happens and hits the ledger and sub-ledger, and you can view that navigating to Transfer Order Tab > View > Transfer order history.
+        - The receiving process is where the voucher transaction happens and hits the ledger and sub-ledger, and you can view that navigating to Transfer Order Tab > View > Transfer order history.
 In the history, you can view the voucher transaction details.
 33. View Charges
-*Note:* One other area that has been added to the Levridge ISV is the ability to see those charges.
-Once you have shipped that product and receive it in, if you go back to the transfer order line the freight costs are not shown because that freight is not charged on every order.
-You can review those charges in the Transfer order history.
     1. Transfer order history
     2. Select received transaction in the transfer order history
     3. Charges
     4. You will now be able to see for that load, you can see all the charges that were applied to it.

+One other area that has been added to the Levridge ISV is the ability to see those charges.
+Once you have shipped that product and receive it in, if you go back to the transfer order line the freight costs are not shown because that freight is not charged on every order.
+You can review those charges in the Transfer order history.

 #### Manually Rate Load
 There is the ability to rate a load.
 For example, let’s say the client has a particular product they want to charge freight to but they do not have a rate structure set up and did not want to use the carrier service with a rate profile behind it.